Posted: October 11th, 2008 | Author: voter | Filed under: Pre Election | Tags: 2008, audit, election, pre, Pre Election, primary

 Posted: October 1st, 2008 | Author: voter | Filed under: Statistical Analysis | Tags: 2008, analysis, audit, election, post, Post Election, statistics

-The University of Connecticut Voting Technology Research (VoTeR) Center received the data gathered in the post-election audit performed in the State of Connecticut following the February 2008 election.
+The Center for Voting Technology Research (VoTeR Center) at the School of Engineering of the University of Connecticut received the data gathered in the post-election audit performed in the State of Connecticut following the February 2008 election.
 The audits of the randomly selected approximately 33% of the districts were conducted in February and March of 2008, and the returns were subsequently conveyed by the Office of the Secretary of the State (SOTS) to the VoTeR Center.
 The audit data received by the Center contains 624 records per each party, where each record represents information about a given candidate.
 Specifically, each record contains the following significant information: date, district, machine seal number, office, candidate, machine counted total, undisputed hand counted total, questionable hand counted total, overall hand counted total, that is, the sum of undisputed and questionable ballots.
 This report contains several statistical analyses of the audit returns.

 Read the rest of this entry »